dioxic/POCDriver/README.md

 -f aside from arrays and _id add f fields to the record, after the first 3 every third is an integer, every fifth a date, the rest are text.
 -l how many characters to have in the text fields --depth The depth of the document to create.
+--template path to JSON template file (see https://github.com/rueckstiess/mgeneratejs for formatting syntax)
 ```

 Example